Guide

 How much does a foundation inspection cost?

 Most foundation-repair contractors in Austin offer a free inspection as part of giving you an estimate.
-An independent licensed engineer's report — which is unbiased because the engineer works for you — typically costs $350–$800.
+An independent licensed engineer's evaluation — which is unbiased because the engineer works for you — typically costs $400–$850 in the Austin area in 2026, often including the written report.

 Is a free inspection worth it?